mhite/extending-splunk-otel-distribution/extending-the-splunk-opentelemetry-distribution.md

 ### Install tools

-The `Makefile` included with Splunk's OpenTelemetry Distribution includes a target which installs prerequisite build tooling.
+The `Makefile` included with Splunk's OpenTelemetry distribution includes a target which installs prerequisite build tooling.
 Make sure you run this command to prepare your local development environment.

 ```
 $ make install-tools